What is Dupuytren’s disease?

 There are a variety of different techniques under the umbrella term of fasciectomy.
 Some are simpler and involve taking away only the diseased fascia under the skin, but sometimes it is necessary to remove the skin as well and a small skin graft will be used to cover the affected area.
 Your surgeon will talk you through your options and help you decide which is the most appropriate for you.

-Needle fasciotomy or needle aponeurotomy has had considerable publicity in recent years.
+Needle Fasciotomy.
+This procedure has had considerable publicity in recent years.
 It is only appropriate for very specific presentations of Dupuytren’s in the palm of the hand, as it is unsafe and ineffective in the fingers.
 Your surgeon will be able to advise you whether your Dupuytren’s can be managed with this procedure.

 What complications can happen?